Children’s Place Inc (PLCE) — Defensive Interval Ratio

 Children’s Place Inc Defensive Interval Ratio (1997–2025)

 This chart shows how Children’s Place Inc's Defensive Interval Ratio has evolved across 28 annual periods from 1997 to 2025.
 As of October 2025, the ratio stands at 43 days, meaning defensive assets of $62.53 Million can fund 43 days of operations without new revenue.
-Also explore PLCE year-over-year net asset growth to track the company's year-over-year net asset growth rate.
+See Children’s Place Inc net asset quality index to measure how much of total assets are equity-financed.

 Annual Defensive Interval Ratio for Children’s Place Inc (1997–2025)

 The table below presents the year-by-year Defensive Interval Ratio for Children’s Place Inc from 1997 to 2025, covering 28 annual filings.
 Each row shows defensive assets, daily cash need, the DIR in days, and the change in days compared to the prior year.
-For live market cap and the full company financial profile, see PLCE stock market capitalisation.
+For live market cap and the full company financial profile, see PLCE market cap overview.

 | Year | DIR (days) | Defensive Assets (USD) | Daily Cash Need | Cash | ST Investments | Change (days) |